Stinging Nettle - Organic

 Handle fresh and dry herb with gloves.
 Cooking removes the sting.
 Choose your planting site carefully; nettles spread readily, and both the rhizomes and leaves sting.
 An indicator of super-fertile soil where it volunteers.

-Plant in damp rich soil with high nitrogen content; thrives next to composted manure piles or the lush side of your leaky compost bin.
+Plant in damp rich soil with high nitrogen content; thrives next to composted manure piles or the leaky side of your compost bin.
 Z2.
 Maine Grown. (bare-root crowns)

 OGThis item is certified organic